maths22/paramsync/README.md

 * The document structure will be that of a flat hash will fully-specified relative paths as the keys.

-Future versions of Constancy may provide options to modify the behavior for pull operations on a per-target basis.
+Future versions of Paramsync may provide options to modify the behavior for pull operations on a per-target basis.
 Pull requests are always welcome.